ls1intum/Artemis/docs/user/exams/students_guide.rst

 - You can also navigate through the exercises when you are done with one by clicking |save_continue|.
 This action will save and submit your changes and move to the next exercise.

     .. warning::
         For programming exercises, there is no save button.
-You must manually press |submit| otherwise your solution will **not** be counted!
+You must manually press |submit| otherwise your solution will **not** be graded!

 - On the header, you will also find the |hand_in_early| button.
 If you press this, you will be sent to the exam `End Screen`_.
 - The *time left* until the end of the exam is also shown next to the action buttons, or below, depending on your screen size.